Blawenberg in Somerset County, New Jersey — The American Northeast (Mid-Atlantic)

 A 19th century Turnpike Village originally settled, circa 1739 by John Blaw & Michael Blaw, the mill owner.

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.

 Location.
 40° 24.689′ N, 74° 42.146′ W. Marker is in Blawenberg, New Jersey, in Somerset County.
 Marker is on Blawenberg - Belle Mead Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Blawenburg NJ 08504, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Province Line Road (approx. 1.9 miles away); Harlingen Road Bridge (approx. 3.3 miles away); Hopewell Call To Duty (approx. 3.3 miles away); Opie-Vanderveer Cemetery (approx. 3.4 miles away); John Hart's Cave (approx. 3.4 miles away); The Historic Village of Mount Rose (approx. 3˝ miles away); Hopewell Academy (approx. 3˝ miles away); Joab Houghton (approx. 3.7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 17, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 698 times since then and 27 times this year.
+It was originally submitted on June 17, 2010, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 765 times since then and 22 times this year.
 Last updated on July 12, 2010, by Alan Edelson of Union Twsp., New Jersey.
 Photos: 1, 2. submitted on June 17, 2010, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.